Staffing07/josh/install_josh.md

 **A default admin user with user with username admin@admin.com and password admin will be created**

-Optional:If you wish to use a different username or password, please open <code>database\seeds\AdminSeeder.php</code> and edit values around lines 14-18
+Optional: If you wish to use a different username or password, please open <code>database\seeds\AdminSeeder.php</code> and edit values around lines 14-18